efabless/caravel_mpw-one/docs/source/housekeeping-spi.rst

 Housekeeping SPI
 ================

-The "housekeeping" SPI is an SPI slave that can be accessed from a remote host through a standard 4-pin serial interface.
+The "housekeeping" SPI is an SPI responder that can be accessed from a remote host through a standard 4-pin serial interface.
 The SPI implementation is mode 0, with new data on ``SDI`` captured on the ``SCK`` rising edge, and output data presented on the falling edge of ``SCK`` (to be sampled on the next ``SCK`` rising edge).
 The SPI pins are shared with user area GPIO.